The-Knowledge-House/DS_22/1.01/10_2/lab/README.md

 conda activate ds23
 ```

+If your environment has been succesfully activated, you will see `(ds23)` at the start of your terminal.
 Going forward, you will always activate an environment before coding.
+Note: This process will probably take anywhere from 5-10 minutes to complete.

 ## Part 3: Verify and Deactivate